duckduckgo/duckduckgo-autofill/packages/password/docs/password.md

 8xKpY2NsLf4dn1zUMinB
 I08cqi3ZyQz3mQHevfNU
 ```

+These passwords have roughly 119 bits of entropy (`Math.log2(62**20)`), which is very secure.

+When password rules dictate a max-length, this becomes drastically reduced.
+For example if a site dictates that it only allows a maxlength of 8 chars, then we only get about 47 bits of entropy with the character set above.

 Note, these are all 20 characters because the generation continues until it finds a password that suits
 the rule - in this case the rule is the basic character set so is always matched.